The extent to which intelligent automation benefits our organizations can't be overstated.

-One such advancement is the emergence of the disruptive technology, Blockchain.
+One such advancement is the emergence of the disruptive innovation, Blockchain.
 Blockchain technology has led to the rise of cryptocurrencies such as Bitcoin and Ethereum, and has the potential for many other applications, but how does it work?

 How Does Blockchain Work?